alnutile/behat_editor/tokens.md

 prefix each row as needed with And or When or Given or Then

+  * I should see "ARG" on the page
   * I go to the page "ARG"
   * I follow the link "ARG"
   * I press the "ARG" button